-Straits of Hormuz; About 15 million barrels of oil per day flow through the Straits of Hormuz, and its 2 mile wide shipping channel, between Iran and Oman.
-Volume through the Straits has declined in recent years as pipeline build outs continue but it is still the world’s most vital chokepoint.
+Straits of Hormuz; About 15 million barrels of oil per day flow through the Straits of Hormuz, and its 2-mile wide shipping channel, between Iran and Oman.
+Volume through the Straits has declined in recent years as pipeline build-outs continue but it is still the world’s most vital chokepoint.
 On average 13 tankers per day pass through the straits on their Eastbound route, with a corresponding empty traffic going the other way.
 It should be noted that more than 75% of export traffic through the Straits is destined for Asian markets.
 If the Straits were closed the existing pipeline routes would have to cope but these already carry a significant volume.
-The East West Pipeline pair from the East of Saudi Arabia to Yanbu on the Red Sea is rated at just under 5 million barrels of oil per day and 0.3 million barrels per day of liquid gas.
-The Habshan-Fujairah pipeline is about to commission and this will transport oil from Abu Dhabi to another of the seven emirates of the UAE, Fujairah, on the East shores of the Strait.
-At about 1.5 million barrels per day capacity this will provide a greater level of security for the oil trading nations on the South coast of the Persian Gulf.
+The East-West Pipeline pair from the East of Saudi Arabia to Yanbu on the Red Sea is rated at just under 5 million barrels of oil per day and 0.3 million barrels per day of liquid gas.
+The Habshan-Fujairah pipeline is about to commission and this will transport oil from Abu Dhabi to another of the seven emirates of the UAE, Fujairah, on the eastern shores of the Strait.
+At about 1.5 million barrels per day capacity, this will provide a greater level of security for the oil trading nations on the South Coast of the Persian Gulf.
 With Iraq returning to some semblance of normality it is quite possible that existing and new pipelines would see greater utilisation, especially through Turkey.
 As can be seen from the map below a network of gas pipelines also exist in the area although there would need to be significant investment in compression and storage facilities if Qatar LNG were to be transported in this manner.

-Bab el-Mandab; The Bab el-Mandab is a chokepoint between the horn of Africa and the Middle East, and a strategic link between the Mediterranean Sea and Indian Ocean.
+Bab el-Mandab; The Bab el-Mandab is a chokepoint between the horn of Africa and the Middle East, and a strategic link between the Mediterranean Sea and the Indian Ocean.
 It is located between Yemen, Djibouti, and Eritrea, and connects the Red Sea with the Gulf of Aden and the Arabian Sea.
-Most exports from the Persian Gulf that transit the Suez Canal and SUMED pipeline also pass through the Bab el-Mandab.
+Most exports from the Persian Gulf that transit the Suez Canal and SUMED Pipeline also pass through the Bab el-Mandab.
 About 1.8 million barrels per day of oil is moved through the area on its way to Suez and the SUMED pipeline, most destined for the USA and Europe.
-If it were effectively closed it would place greater pressure on the Saudi East West pipeline.
+If it were effectively closed it would place greater pressure on the Saudi East-West pipeline.
 As piracy in the area continues to rise, security is an increasing concern.
 Because there are currently no effective diversion routes for LNG products close of the Bab el-Mandab would result in LNG tankers having to go around Africa.

 Suez Canal; The Suez Canal is accompanied by the SUMED pipeline which runs parallel to it.
 It connects the Red Sea and Gulf of Suez in the Eastern Mediterranean with a length of nearly 120 miles.
 LNG represents about 11% of tonnage and 5% of ships but this is growing especially for Belgian, Italian and UK bound traffic.
 Because the canal cannot handle the very largest tankers they unload their liquid cargo which is then transited by the 2.3 million barrel per day SUMED pipeline and loaded again at the other end.
-Closure of the Suez canal and/or SUMED pipeline would require a 6,000 mile, 15 day diversion.
+Closure of the Suez canal and/or SUMED pipeline would require a 6,000 mile, 15-day diversion.
 This extra journey time would reduce throughput by tying up a finite number of tankers and ultimately drive up costs.

 When looking at realistic threats to these three vital chokepoints it is important to consider that the UK is not alone in having a strategic interest.